-Bonn Climate Change Conference: 30 April - 10 May 2018
+Bangkok Climate Change Conference 4-9 September 2018

-The Bonn Climate Change Conference opens today and will continue until 10 May 2018.
-During this conference, three bodies will convene: the 48th sessions of the Subsidiary Body for Implementation (SBI 48) and Subsidiary Body for Scientific and Technological Advice (SBSTA 48), and the fifth part of the first session of the Ad Hoc Working Group on the Paris Agreement (APA 1-5).
+The Bangkok Climate Change Conference opens today and continues until 9 September 2018 at the UN Conference Centre in Bangkok, Thailand.
+During the meeting, the forty-eighth sessions of the Subsidiary Body for Implementation (SBI 48-2) and Subsidiary Body for Scientific and Technological Advice (SBSTA 48-2) will resume, and the sixth part of the first session of the Ad Hoc Working Group on the Paris Agreement (APA 1-6) will convene.